-Congress can assist in this effort by calling on Ankara to not manipulate the ongoing direct talks, but instead, actively and constructively support the talks.
-The Cypriots themselves should have ownership of the process and the Cypriot people should arrive at a solution that is for the Cypriot people.
+Congress can also assist in this effort by calling on Ankara not to manipulate the ongoing direct talks, but instead, actively and constructively support the talks not only through rhetoric but through concrete steps.
+The Cypriots themselves should have ownership of the process and the Cypriot people should arrive at a solution that is for the Cypriot people, having full regard to the parameters of a solution as set out in the Joint Statement of Feb 11, 2014, for a bizonal, bicommunal federation, as well as the full respect of the principles and laws of the European Union, of which Cyprus is, and will remain, a member.
 However, this does not absolve Turkey of its responsibility as the occupying power to play a constructive role in resolving the Cyprus issue.